geeksforsocialchange/gfsc-v3/content/blog/2022/why-is-it-so-hard-to-do-nice-things/index.md

 I like to think almost everyone has some form of making, coding, producing, sewing, sculpting, knitting, instrument playing, or other arts and crafts process, as a coping mechanism.
 An activity that's just for _you_ that brings _you_ joy for its own sake.

-{{<image-with-caption/start "art-of-noises-1.jpg" "A photograph of a boardgame I made as part of my PhD.
+{{<image-with-caption/start src="art-of-noises-1.jpg" alt="A photograph of a boardgame I made as part of my PhD.
 It's called 'art of noises'.
-Photo shows several cards laid out with words on like 'forest', 'snooker', 'wine', and is surrounded by some colourful plastic instruments" "frame image--center">}}
+Photo shows several cards laid out with words on like 'forest', 'snooker', 'wine', and is surrounded by some colourful plastic instruments" classList="image--frame image--center">}}
 [Art of noises](https://alliscalm.net/art-of-noises/), a game I made in 2014 as a way of playing with concepts in my PhD as a standalone activity to bring me joy
 {{<image-with-caption/end>}}